Daniel P. Leas, MD

 “I have learned to listen to my patients even before reviewing their imaging.
 Matching the patient's exam and history to their imaging studies and ailments helps me to identify if the root issue is a complex deformity or if a minimally invasive approach is needed.
 Whatever their needs are, I feel fortunate to have the skillset to address their needs.
 I provide solutions across the full spectrum of spine surgical interventions, knowing that each patient has a unique situation and care plan goals in mind.”

 Dr. Leas also understands that a coordinated care approach for his patients is necessary to achieve the best outcomes.
 He values collaboration with in-house physiatrists, physical therapists, and his patient’s external care team.
 Within the practice, he can access specialists who can offer recommendations for any conservative approaches to spinal disease and disorders.
 He values that at Carolina NeuroSurgery & Spine Associates, patients receive a team-first, patient centric approach to care.
+He also enjoys providing his expertise locally as one of the appointed team physicians who support the Carolina Panthers football team.

 Outside of caring for patients, Dr. Leas enjoys prioritizing family time with his wife and four young kids.
 He enjoys living and working in the community, calling Huntersville home.
 “For me, I enjoy taking care of patients in my own community.
 It helps me see the difference and positive impact that high-quality, patient centered care can have,” said Dr. Leas.
 For hobbies, Dr. Leas enjoys exploring the world of audio-visual arts and family movie nights at home.
 They also enjoy exploring with the kids–visiting parks, local family events and museums.